section-engineering-education/engineering-education/content/articles/building-a-routing-service-using-mapquest-api/index.md

   - url: /engineering-education/building-a-routing-service-using-mapquest-api/hero.jpg
     alt: Building a routing service using mapquest API Hero Image
 ---
 Routing is a focal point in the mapping space.
-The need for routing services is essential in apps like Jumia foods delivery system,  Google maps and a host of location-based service companies.
+The need for routing services is essential in apps like Jumia foods delivery system,  Google maps, and a host of location-based service companies.
 Routing in geography is taking a course from a designated starting point to a destination.
-We build routing services in JavaScript with some API's or plugins such as the Google directions API, open street routing machine (OSRM), and our focal point in this article, the Mapquest directions API.
+We build routing services in JavaScript with some APIs or plugins such as the Google directions API, open street routing machine (OSRM), and our focal point in this article, the Mapquest directions API.
 <!--more-->
 Mapquest created a plugin for leaflet maps to send a request to its direction API services, receive these results and display them on a map.
 We'll guide you on how to execute this feature in your maps.